Vipah1/sorting_algorithms/README.md

-This is a repo fro sorting algorithms and big O
+This is a repo for sorting algorithms and big O